rohberg/volto-searchkit-block/README.md

   },
 ```

+## Credits

+This package is a Plone Volto integration of react-searchkit https://www.npmjs.com/package/react-searchkit

 ## Copyright and license

-The Initial Owner of the Original Code is the Plone Foundation.
+The Initial Owner of the Original Code is Rohberg, Zürich.
 All Rights Reserved.

 See [LICENSE.md](https://github.com/rohberg/volto-searchkit-block/blob/master/LICENSE.md) for details.